 It sounds obvious, but make sure to wear a scarf and keep your neck covered when you feel a cold coming on.
 "In Chinese medicine," Dan says, "the nape of the neck is where pathogens enter the body.
 Keep your belly and low back covered as well.
 Try to avoid sitting in front of cracked windows or fans, which will help you avoid fluctuations in temperature."
 Similarly, make sure you're fully dry and warm before leaving the house post-shower.
 "When washing your hair, dry it completely before falling asleep or leaving the house.
 That way, your temperature stays regulated and your body remains balanced.
 Also, if you do take a bath, include some Epsom Bath Salts to help detoxify."

 "Your immune system weakens if you don't get enough sleep," explains Purvi Parikh, MD, an allergist and immunologist with the Allergy & Asthma Network.
 "Feeling tired and stressed can slow down your immune system.
 When fighting off a cold, you need it running at its best.
 Getting the proper amount of sleep can help fight off bacteria and viruses because if our bodies are run-down, they are more susceptible to germs."

 7. Don't Get Too Close

 This is a bit overzealous, but it is important to avoid close contact as much as you can.
 Parikh suggests, "Try to use your own pen when signing for credit card purchases, or use alcohol-based hand wipes when leaving a store.
 Wipe down surfaces where viruses linger, like doorknobs, stairway bannisters, microwave or refrigerator handles, remote controls, cell phones, and even computer keyboards."

 Do you take sick days if you're feeling bad or power through?
-Come tell us in The British Beauty Line.
+Come tell us in the comments below.